Hipólito Yrigoyen: Early political career

-He began to work as a professor of Argentina history, civic instruction, and philosophy in 1880, and the Normal School for Teachers, though he was first named President of the Balvanera School Council by Domingo Faustino Sarmiento, then president of the National Council of Education.
+He began to work as a professor of Argentina history, civic instruction, and philosophy in 1880 at the Normal School for Teachers, though he was first named President of the Balvanera School Council by Domingo Faustino Sarmiento, then president of the National Council of Education.
 He taught these subjects for around twenty-four years, until he was expelled by President Manuel Quintana as a result of the Revolution of 1905, led by Yrigoyen.
 Despite the unfavorable economic situation, he donated his salary of 150 pesos to the Children's Hospital and the Asylum for Defenseless Children.
-Testimonies from the time signal that he was not a good professor, but his method is of particular interest: he gave his own students responsibility over the classes while he acted as a moderator and observer.
+Testimonies from the time indicate that he was not a good professor, but his method is of particular interest: he gave his own students responsibility over the classes while he acted as a moderator and observer.

 By 1882, Yrigoyen had finished his classes in theory at the University of Buenos Aires Law School.
 At this time, through the Spanish Krausists Julián Sanz del Río and Francisco Giner de los Ríos, he discovered the works of philosopher Karl Krause, who influenced his thinking considerably.

-During the 1880s, he began a series of rural projects that would give him great economic wealth.
+During the 1880s, he began a series of rural projects that would give him great wealth.
 He purchased and rented estancias in the provinces of Buenos Aires, Córdoba, and San Luis, and fattened cattle to sell them to refrigeration businesses.
 These activities not only earned him great wealth, but also landholdings of his own.
 In total he owned almost 25 leagues of land.
 He was the owner of Estancia El Trigo, near Las Flores, one of the best shepherding lands in the country; Seña de Anchorena in the province of San Luis; and El Quemado, near General Alvear.
 Thanks to his business experience, Yrigoyen had direct contact with the people of the countryside – both creoles and gringos – and he became familiar with their problems and sentiments.
 In a few years, Yrigoyen had accumulated a considerable fortune, which was to help him achieve his political aspirations.

 Yrigoyen never hosted anyone, not even his friends, at his estancias.
 He spent time working in the fields alongside his workers, and in his free time he would walk or read.
 When he became a more popular political personality, he would retreat to his estancias to rest.
 He advised his workers to buy small properties for their old age.
-The workers at Yrigoyen's estancias received higher salaries then was typical for the time, and they received a share of the earnings, in proportion to the work and responsibility of each employee, and he would regularly give his workers articles of clothing.
+The workers at Yrigoyen's estancias received higher salaries than was typical for the time, and they received a share of the earnings, in proportion to the work and responsibility of each employee, and he would regularly give his workers articles of clothing.
 He collected a fortune of several million pesos, which he used almost entirely to fund his political activity, to the point that he was in debt when he died.